-Rule 5.4 Certification of Service
+Rule 5.4 - Certification of Service

-- (a) Documents to be electronically served upon another party shall be sent before the time or at the same time that the document is filed. - (b) A filer who electronically serves a document upon another party shall make a written certification of such service that shall accompany the document when that document is filed.
-The written certification shall include, in addition to any other requirements imposed by the Texas Rules of Civil Procedure, the following: - (i) the filer's e-mail address or telecopier (facsimile machine) number; - (ii) the recipient's e-mail address; - (iii) the date and time of electronic service; and - (iv) a statement that the document was electronically served and that the electronic transmission was reported as complete.
+- (a) Documents to be electronically served upon another party shall be served before the time or at the same time that the document is filed. - (b) A filer who electronically serves a document upon another party shall make a written certification of such service that shall accompany the document when that document is filed.
+The written certification shall include, in addition to any other requirements imposed by the Texas Rules of Civil Procedure, the following:

+- (i) the filer's e-mail address or telecopier (facsimile machine) number; - (ii) the recipient's e-mail address; - (iii) the date and time of electronic service; and - (iv) a statement that the document was electronically served and that the electronic transmission was reported as complete.

-PART 6.
-ELECTRONIC ORDERS AND VIEWING OF ELECTRONICALLY-FILED DOCUMENTS
+PART 6. - ELECTRONIC ORDERS AND VIEWING OF ELECTRONICALLY FILED DOCUMENTS

-Rule 6.1 Courts Not Authorized to make Electronic Orders
+Rule 6.1 - Courts Authorized to Make Electronic Orders

-- (a) Judges shall continue to sign paper copies of court orders, judgments, rulings, notices and other court-produced documents ("court orders"). - (b) The district clerk may electronically scan a court order.
+- (a) A judge may electronically sign an order by applying his or her digitized signature to the order.
+Judges are not required to electronically sign orders. - (b) Upon electronically signing an order, the judge shall electronically forward the order to the county clerk who may treat the electronic order as the official copy of the order.
+Alternatively, the county clerk may print the electronic order and treat the printed order as the official copy of the order. - (c) The county clerk may electronically scan a traditional court order.
 The scanned court order may then serve as the official copy of the court order.
-The district clerk is not required to electronically scan court orders in order to create official electronic court orders.
-Electronic scanning of court orders is at the option of the district clerk.
+The county clerk is not required to electronically scan traditional court orders in order to create official electronic court orders.
+Electronic scanning of traditional court orders is at the option of the county clerk.

-Rule 6.2 Viewing of Electronically-filed Documents
+Rule 6.2 - Viewing of Electronically filed Documents

-- (a) The district clerk shall ensure that all the records of the court, except those made confidential or privileged by law or statute, may be viewed in some format by all persons for free. - (b) Independent of the TexasOnline system and the requirement of viewing access described in subsection (a), the district clerk may choose to provide for both filers and the general public to electronically view documents or court orders that have been electronically filed or scanned.
-Where such provision has been made, persons may electronically view documents or court orders that have been electronically filed or scanned. - (c) Nothing in this rule allows for the viewing of documents or court orders, in any form, that are legally confidential (e.g., papers in mental health proceedings).
+- (a) The County clerk shall ensure that all the records of the court, except those made confidential or privileged by law or statute, may be viewed in some format by all persons for free. - (b) Independent of the TexasOnline system and the requirement of viewing access described in subsection (a), the County clerk may choose to provide for both filers and the general public to electronically view documents or court orders that have been electronically filed or scanned.
+Where such provision has been made, persons may electronically view documents or court orders that have been electronically filed or scanned.

+(c) Nothing in this rule allows for the viewing of documents or court orders, in any form, that are legally confidential (e.g., papers in mental health proceedings) or otherwise restricted by judicial rule or order.

-PART 7.
-MISCELLANEOUS PROVISIONS
+PART 7. - MISCELLANEOUS PROVISIONS

-Rule 7.1 Assigned Court to Resolve Disputes
+Rule 7.1 - Assigned Court to Resolve Disputes

-In the event a dispute should arise involving the application of these rules or various electronic filing issues, a district court assigned in accordance with local assignment procedures shall decide any dispute.
+In the event a dispute should arise involving the application of these rules or various electronic filing issues, the Probate Court shall decide any dispute.

-Rule 7.2.
-Rule Guiding Interpretation.
+Rule 7.2. - Rule Guiding Interpretation.